ibm-cloud-docs/sap-netweaver-power/sap-power-size-server.md

 ## Migrating an existing SAP system
 {: #migrating}

-If you are planning to migrate an existing SAP system from any source to your {{site.data.keyword.cloud_notm}} environment, you can determine the SAPS numbers from the SAPS numbers of your current environment.
+If you are planning to migrate an existing SAP system from any source to your {{site.data.keyword.cloud_notm}}s environment, you can determine the SAPS numbers from the SAPS numbers of your current environment.
 Use the information on your current workload (the CPUs and RAM used) and get the SAPS equivalents for your CPU from the [SAP SD benchmark results](https://www.sap.com/about/benchmark.html){: external}.

 ## Next Steps
 {: #size-server-next-steps}